tyconsulting/blog.tyang.github.io/_posts/2014-02-23-opsmgr-2012-self-maintenance-management-pack-update-version-2-3-0-0.md

 	<li>Automatically Approve all</li>
 	<li>Manually Approve by OpsMgr administrators</li>
 </ul>
-The “OpsMgr 2012 Self Maintenance Approve Manual Agents Rule” runs on a schedule and approve manually installed agents of which computer name and domain name match the configurable computer name and domain name regular expression.
+The "OpsMgr 2012 Self Maintenance Approve Manual Agents Rule" runs on a schedule and approve manually installed agents of which computer name and domain name match the configurable computer name and domain name regular expression.
 This rule presents 2 benefits:

 1. Allow OpsMgr to automatically approve agents based on preconfigured naming convention.
 It eliminates the needs for administrators to manually approve agents.